Jumpscale/g8cockpit/docs/deployer_bot/installation.md

 '''
 ```

-Make sure the `May be used in client credentials gran type` is enable when creating the client secret for this bot
+Make sure the `May be used in client credentials gran type` is enable when creating the client secret for this chatbot.

-### DNS config:
+### DNS config

-To have detail about how to configure the DNS part, check https://gig.gitbooks.io/ovcdoc_internal/content/InternalIT/internal_it.html
+To have more details about how to configure the DNS part, check https://gig.gitbooks.io/ovcdoc_internal/content/InternalIT/internal_it.html.